pe7er/db8socialmediashare/README.md

-db8 Social Media Share version 1.1
-for Joomla 3.2
+db8 Social Media Share for Joomla 3.2

 Most Social Media extensions had too much options for me.
 So I created a small social media share module with only the functionality that I needed.